 I got a job with a company outside of Boston, graduated, bought a house in Connecticut and got married, all within a 3-month period.
 Me and my husband, Rich, quickly took up biking as our new sport, hoping it would keep us both in shape and be something we could do together.
 Rich quickly excelled and decided to race cross country (mountain bike) and cyclocross.
 It didn’t take long before I couldn’t handle standing on the sidelines cheering, so I had to start racing too.
 Unfortunately, my skills were not very good and I struggled (have I mentioned I HATE losing!).
 After some crashes and other unfortunate events, we both decided to cut back on the racing and just enjoy biking again.

 It was during this time that Rich challenged me to a duel in the yard.
 Naturally, I was not about to back down from a challenge, so I picked up a bow to shoot against him.
 I easily beat him, so he decided winner was best out of 3 ends.
 Well needless to say this continued for nearly an hour, with Rich not winning a single end.
 He decided it was time to take me to a range, as this might be a great new hobby for us.
-This was a couple months after the Olympics, so we both decided to buy recurve bows with hopes of someday getting good enough to qualify.
+This was a couple months after the Olympics, so we both decided to buy recurve bows, not really knowing you could do anything but hunt with a compound bow.

-I struggled with the recurve bow, never truly enjoying myself, as I felt awkward and unnatural with it.
-On a whim, I entered the local shop’s event in the compound division and shot with a $200 Bass Pro Special bow.
+I struggled with the recurve bow for about a month, never truly enjoying myself, as I felt awkward and unnatural with it.
+After begging to switch to compound, I entered the local shop’s event in the compound division and shot with a $200 Bass Pro Special bow.
 I put up a pretty respectable score, but more importantly I knew this was the type bow for me.
 Even though it meant giving up my lifetime dream of someday making the Olympics, I sold my recurve bow and got a target compound bow for Christmas…not realizing this was about to completely change my life.

 After being successful locally, I decided to try my hand at some national level tournaments, with sights set on making the US National Team.
 The schedule was not in my favor, both as a new archer AND someone living in the cold Northeast, so I didn’t hit my strides until later in the season (and therefore did not make the team).
-I did, however, place 4th at the US Open the final event of the season and began to get equipment sponsors (product discounts).
+I did, however, place 4th at the US Open the final event of the season.

 In August (just 9 months after getting my bow), I was offered the opportunity to quit my job and become a professional archer.
 It was a tough decision, but with Rich’s support, I was able to compete around the World as a pro (winning my first international archery competition, the 2013 Indoor World Cup in Morocco) for a full year.
 I learned a lot during those twelve months and my archery improved dramatically.
 I then went back to work as a Senior Economist, while continuing to compete at the top level in the sport.